 No expense should be reimbursed which would have been incurred by the Commissioner irrespective of his/her attendance at a meeting or session, and the expense must bear a legitimate and rational relationship to the business and affairs of the District in order to be eligible for reimbursement.
-Such legitimate expenses shall be documented in the form of a listing, including receipts, and shall be subject to a maximum of \$10.00 per day on an overnight accommodation.
+Such incidental expenses shall be documented in the form of a listing, including receipts if available, shall be subject to a maximum amount and shall be subject to the requirements of Ordinance No. 17.07.20.
 Examples of these expenses are skycap and bellman tips, telephone calls made for the benefit of the District.